ThePrez/ServiceCommander-IBMi/man/sc.md

 # DESCRIPTION

-Service Commander, a utility for unifying the daunting task of managing various services and applications running on IBM i.
+A utility for unifying the daunting task of managing various services and applications running on IBM i.
 Its objective is to provide an intuitive, easy-to-use command line interface for managing services or jobs.
+It also provides integration with `STRTCPSVR`.

 This tool can be used to manage a number of services, for instance:

 - IBM i host server jobs
 - IBM i standard TCP servers (*TCP, *SSHD, etc.)
 - Programs you wrote using open source technology (Node.js, Python, PHP, etc.)